The Housing Register and SEARCH Moves

 - Applicants whose first language is not English

-If at any time your circumstances change i.e. you move address, change telephone numbers, have an additional person to add to your application, you must inform the Housing Options Team as soon as possible because this may have an effect on your housing need and the Band awarded to your application.
+If you are on the Council's Housing Register at any time your circumstances change i.e. you move address, change telephone numbers, have an additional person to add to your application, you must inform us of these changes using the online form as soon as possible.

 If you are interested in living in retirement accommodation (also known as sheltered accommodation) owned by a housing association you can apply to the Council for assistance through through the Choice Based Lettings scheme.
 Housing Association retirement accommodation is open to applicants aged 55 years and over and is primarily bedsit and 1 bedroom properties although 2 bedroom vacancies occasionally become available.
 Generally, it would be easier to be rehoused to sheltered accommodation than general needs/ordinary housing via the housing register using Choice Based Lettings.
 If you are successful in bidding for a retirement property the housing association may carry out an interview to assess your current needs/circumstances.
 For further information please see |Housing Options for Older People